-Embarking on a year and a half trip around Latin America and Southeast Asia wasn’t meant to see us venturing so far south.
-However, when we started talking to people when we were in Chile they told us it was an absolute must do so we decided to book in flights from Santiago down to Punta Arenas to hike through the Torres Del Paine National Park.
+Our year-and-a-half trip around Latin America and Southeast Asia was not meant to see us venturing so far south.
+However, when we talked to other travellers on our Chilean leg, they told us Patagonia was an absolute must do.
+We took their advice and booked flights from Santiago to Punta Arenas, with plans to hike through the legendary Torres Del Paine National Park.

-Firstly, we didn’t have any of the right gear… my partner and I both had regular sneakers and large backpacking packs, no sleeping bags and certainly no pots and pans.
-But because the hike is so popular there were many places you could hire the equipment and our hostel had everything we needed.
-Luckily for us, a hostel in town did a briefing every afternoon for people who were going to do the hike just to answer questions, etc. because once you went, you were on your own.
+Firstly we didn’t have any of the right gear—my partner and I both had regular sneakers and large backpacking packs, no sleeping bags and certainly no pots and pans.
+But because the hike is so popular, there were many places you could hire the equipment, and we easily found everything we needed.
+And luckily for us, a hostel in town did a briefing every afternoon for hikers just to answer questions—because once you went, you were on your own.

-I was so nervous before the hike…would my shoes be ok?
+I was so nervous before the hike.
+Would my shoes be okay?
 Would the pack be uncomfortable?
 Would my body be up for the task?
 What would the weather be like?
-(We had heard it can snow, rain, kick up gale force winds, etc.) After all, I had never done anything like this before where we had to be self sufficient.
+(We were told there could be snow, rain, gale force winds, etc.) After all, I had never done anything like this before where we had to be completely self-sufficient.

-Our third night however was less enjoyable because we were kept awake the ENTIRE night by the notorious Cuernos Camp mice and rats.
+Our third night, however, was less enjoyable because we were kept awake the ENTIRE night by the notorious Cuernos Camp mice and rats.
 They ate a hole in our tent and nibbled on our jandals all in the search for food.
-It’s safe to say I didn’t sleep one wink so the prospect of walking 6 hours the next day on no sleep was one I wasn’t looking forward to.
+It’s safe to say I didn’t sleep one wink, so the prospect of walking six hours the next day was not one I relished.

-The next day I surprised myself though.
-The scenery was just so beautiful and even though it rained, there was no one else around so we felt like we had the whole place to ourselves.
+I surprised myself though.
+The scenery was just so beautiful, and even though it rained, there was no one else around, so we felt like we had the whole place to ourselves.
 Even falling in a muddy hole after trying to show off couldn’t dampen my spirits (only my shoes).

 The whole hike was the highlight of my one year trip.
-The scenery was amazingly beautiful and the sense of achievement I felt from carrying my food and shelter on back for five days was unprecedented.
-Something I thought would be so physically and emotionally challenging turned out to be quite the opposite and the memories I made there will be imprinted in my mind forever.
+The scenery was amazingly beautiful, and the sense of achievement I felt from carrying my food and shelter on my back for five days was unprecedented.
+Something I thought would be so physically and emotionally challenging turned out to be quite the opposite, and the memories I made there will be imprinted in my mind forever.

-Jess Tabak is a New Zealander who recently returned from 12 months of travelling the world.
+Jess Tabak is from New Zealand.
+She recently returned home from 12 amazing months of travelling the world.